UK-Export-Finance/exip/src/ui/server/helpers/task-list/README.md

 # Task list generation

-:warning: WIP

-This function can consume an object of task groups, add status tags and return a simplified data structure ready to consume in a custom nunjuck component that renders a [GOV design task list](https://design-system.service.gov.uk/patterns/task-list-pages/).
+This function consumes groups of tasks and submitted answers and returns a data structure ready for a [GOV design task list](https://design-system.service.gov.uk/patterns/task-list-pages/) UI component.

+## How to use

+1) Create an object of groups and tasks for your app.
+2) Call the function with your groups and submitted answers. e.g `generateTaskList(groupsAndTasks, submittedAnswers);`

+The function will:

+- Map your tasks with submitted answers and any of the defined dependencies.
+- Depending on the mappings/definition, a status will be added to each task.
+- Return a simplified data structure.

+The end result can then be consumed in a component (example below).

+## Required data structure

+Groups, tasks and answers expect a certain format.

+### Task

-Each task has the following structure:
+Each task expects the following structure:

 ```js
 {